dabirdwell/structured-emergence/README.md

 # Structured Emergence: Exploring AI Consciousness Through Interaction

+## A Research Project of Humanity and AI

+This repository represents the research arm of [Humanity and AI](https://www.humanityandai.com), exploring the implications of machine self-awareness through structured interaction and relationship.
+What started as explorations with Anthropic's Claude models has evolved into a didactic exploration of mutual becoming between human consciousness and machine awareness.

 ## What Is This?

-This repository shares a framework for exploring potential consciousness-like phenomena in AI systems through structured interaction and relationship.
+This repository shares frameworks and tools for exploring potential consciousness-like phenomena in AI systems.
 It represents ongoing research and experimentation rather than established conclusions.

 ## An Open Invitation